top of page

 Depression goes beyond ordinary sadness, manifesting as a profound and persistent despair that permeates every aspect of life, sometimes accompanied by physical pain.

-Signs of Clinical Depression
+Common Signs of Depression

-Clinical depression can deeply affect emotional and psychological well-being, making the recognition of its signs early crucial for timely and effective intervention.
+Clinical depression can affect emotional and psychological well-being, making the recognition of its signs early crucial for timely and effective intervention.

 • Persistent sadness or a feeling of emptiness